 Probably nothing did more to enhance John’s reputation within the community than his behavior during the flood that came during the winter of 1861-62.
-This was a weather event of a proportion California had not seen since well before the first Franciscan missionaries had arrived in the 1700s and has not seen in all the years since.
-Over a period of forty-five days so many storms rolled that a third of all the taxable acreage in the state ended up being covered by water.
+This was a weather event of a proportion not previously seen in California by anyone of European extraction -- not by the early Franciscan missionaries, not by the Mexican land barons.
+The state has yet to see anything like it, even though over a century and a half has since it happened.
+Over a period of forty-five days so many storms rolled in that a third of all the taxable acreage in the state ended up being covered by water.
 The California treasury was so negatively impacted that the government declared bankruptcy.
 The Merced River rose to levels the people living on its banks had not believed possible.
 Phillips Flat was washed away.
 The miners’ tents, food supplies, and equipment disappeared in the current.
 The Branson home appears to have been high enough up to be spared, but some neighbors and temporary laborers lost everything but their lives and the clothes on their bodies.
 They faced starvation.
 John responded by slaughtering his oxen to feed them.

 In terms of political parties, John was an unwavering Southern Democrat to the end of his days.
 His values were so deeply embedded that even long after his death, some of his children and grandchildren refused to register as Republicans, even though by then the policies of the Republican Party mirrored their own, because the Republican Party had been the Party of Lincoln.
 During the Civil War, John sympathized with the Confederacy.
 Naturally he took no part in the war itself due to residing in California, but upon Lincoln’s assassination, he was instrumental in declaring a celebration of the killing in Phillips Flat.
 When the authorities heard of his impertinence, the U.S. Marshall’s office in San Francisco dispatched men to arrest him.
 The deputies were told in Hornitos that Phillips Flat had been washed away in a flood and no longer existed.
 The deputies chose to use this as their excuse to return to San Francisco empty-handed.
 It was either that or keep searching and have to look to their own safety in territory where John’s attitude was the prevailing one.